-A new phishing campaign highlights the need for modern email security approaches in combatting account takeover and credential theft.
+A new phishing campaign highlights the need for modern email security approaches in combating account takeover and credential theft.

 Launched in July and still active as of this writing, the advanced phishing campaign probed email inboxes and scraped the targets’ company-branded Microsoft Office 365 login pages to produce realistic credential harvesting pages.
 Once unsuspecting users logged in, attackers could steal their account credentials.